andreasKroepelin/polylux/book/src/themes.md

   )
 }
 ```
+We can see that the `"default"` variant expects that users provide a `title`
+keyword argument to `#slide`.
+(Note again that this is bad practise and you should provide some fallback
+behaviour if some arguments you expect are not provided.)
+The `"australia"` variant does not make use of the `slide-info` argument at all.
+That is completely fine, it must have this argument for formal reasons, anyway,
+though.

 And that's it already!
 Have fun creating your own theme and maybe consider opening a pull request
 at [the GitHub repository](https://github.com/andreasKroepelin/typst-slides)